carlosolarte/RESPEG/README.md

 This project was tested with [Maude 3.0](http://maude.cs.illinois.edu/w/index.php/Maude_download_and_installation).
-In order to reproduce the experiments and data in the paper, besides the interpreter of Maude, no extra libraries or tools are needed.
+No extra libraries or tools are needed for reproducing the experiments and data in the paper, besides the interpreter of Maude.
 There is a simple [script](./examples/mutation) written in [Python3](https://python.org/) for automatically generating new benchmarks.